scipipe/scipipe/README.md

 ## Known limitations

-- There is not yet a really comprehensive audit log generation.
-It is being worked on currently.
+- There are still a number of missing good-to-have features, for workflow design.
+See the [issues](https://github.com/scipipe/scipipe/issues) tracker for details.
 - There is not yet support for the [Common Workflow Language](http://common-workflow-language.github.io), but that is also something that we plan to support in the future.

 ## Connection to flow-based programming